supremelucifer/HomeAssistantAssist/doc/en/INSTALLATION.md

 ## INSTALLATION

-_Note: Before starting, it is important to highlight that a skill (Alexa Hosted) has an 8-second timeout limit for external requests and this cannot be changed.
-This means that your Home Assistant instance needs to respond within les than 6 seconds for the skill to work correctly.
-In other words, very complex AIs or slow models will not work well with this skill.
-It is important to test the agent (Assist) that you intend to use beforehand before, with simple and complex commands to understand if it responds in the desired time._

 ### Setting up Home Assistant
 - Enable the Home Assistant API for your user and obtain a long-lived access token.